Weekly Premier Spotlight

 ★★★★★★★★★★ 10 / 10

-I received an ARC of this book from the author and am voluntarily leaving a review.
+I received a free advanced reader copy of this book from the author and am voluntarily leaving a review.

 New: Monthly Newsletter from Risingshadow